 - 3.2.4.3.
-Where no cushion adjustment is specified, and where the seat cushion is adjustable independently of the seat back, adjust the seat cushion inclination to its mid-position.
+Where a cushion adjustment is not specified, and where the seat cushion is adjustable independently of the seat back, adjust the seat cushion inclination to its mid-position.
 All other cushion adjustments shall be in a fully retracted position, with the exception of cushion side bolsters which shall be set to their widest position. - 3.2.4.4.
 Any adjustable lumbar supports shall be positioned so that the lumbar support is in its lowest retracted or deflated position.
-Arm rests shall be set in the stowed position. - 3.2.4.5.
+Arm rests shall be set in the stowed position.

+- 3.2.4.5.
 Any other seat adjustment device must be set in it most retracted or deflated position. - 3.2.4.6.
-Where no design torso angle is specified and where the seat back is adjustable, it shall be set at a torso angle closest to $25^{\circ} \pm 1^{\circ}$ from the vertical, as measured using the three-dimensional H-point machine, as specified in Annex 13.
-If there is more than one inclination position close to a torso angle of 25 ° then it shall be set to the position closest to and rearward of 25 °. - 3.2.5.
+Where a design torso angle is not specified and where the seat back is adjustable, it shall be set at a torso angle closest to $25^{\circ} \pm 1^{\circ}$ from the vertical, as measured using the three-dimensional H-point machine, as specified in Annex 12.
+If there is more than one inclination position close to a torso angle of 25° then it shall be set to the position closest to and rearward of 25° . - 3.2.5.
 Head Restraint Adjustment - 3.2.5.1.
-If the head restraint adjusts automatically, the adjustments from 3.2.4.1 to 3.2.4.6 shall apply. - 3.2.5.2.
-Adjust the head restraint to the position intended for use by the 50 percentile male, as specified by the manufacturer.
-[If not available follow....below]. - 3.2.5.2.1.
-Where the adjustment of the head restraint is not automatic, it shall be set in accordance with the manufacturers specification. - 3.2.5.2.2.
+If the head restraint adjusts automatically, the adjustments from paragraphs 3.2.4.1. to 3.2.4.6. of this Annex shall apply. - 3.2.5.2.
+Adjust the head restraint to the position intended for use by the 50th percentile male, as specified by the manufacturer.
+If not available adjust the head restraint in the midway between the lowest and the highest position and follow the paragraph 3.2.5.2.2. of this Annex. - 3.2.5.2.1.
+Where the adjustment of the head restraint is not automatic, it shall be set in accordance with the manufacturer's specification. - 3.2.5.2.2.
 If a locking position midway between the lowest and the highest position does not exist, adjust the head restraint to the position determined by the paragraphs below.

 If a locking position exists within 10 mm vertically upwards from the geometric mid-position, this shall be the test position.
 If no locking position exists within 10 mm vertically upwards from the geometric mid-position then the next locking position down shall be the test position.
+This shall be determined from the top of the head restraint.

+- 1: Head Restraint in lowermost position.

+- 2: Head Restraint in uppermost position.

+- 3: Test Position.

+- Horizontal mid position between lowermost and uppermost position of the Head Restraint.
 When the head restraint has a locking fore-aft adjustment, it shall be in the midpoint.
 If a locking position exists within 10 mm horizontally forward from the geometric mid-position, this shall be the test position.
-If no locking position exists within 10 mm horizontally forwards from the geometric mid-position then the next locking position rearwards shall be the test position.
+If no locking position exists within 10 mm horizontally forwards from the geometric mid-position then the next locking position rearwards shall be the test position, as shown in Figure 8-1.